-- 1 stick butter = 1/2 c.
+- 1 stick butter = ½ c.

 - 16 oz. = 1 lb.

-- Chop: to cut into small pieces
+- Chop: to cut into pieces

 - Cream: to work sugar and fat together until the mixture is soft and fluffy

-- Cut-in: to cut fat into flour with a pastry blender or two knives
+- Cut-In: to cut fat into flour with a pastry blender or two knives

-- Fold-in: to mix ingredients by gently turning one part over another
+- Fold-In: to mix ingredients by gently turning one part over another

 - Mince: to cut or chop food as finely as possible

-- Saute: to brown or cook foods with a small amount of fat using low to medium heat
+- Sauté: to brown or cook foods with a small amount of fat using low to medium heat

 - Simmer: to cook just below the boiling point